-In the second image below is the version that was edited as at 8-bit color depth.
+In the second image below is the version that was edited at 8-bit color depth.
 Again, all I did was adjust the exposure slightly.
-You can see in this histogram that there are vertical dark lines, those dark lines are actually gaps in information.
-Yes, there is literally information missing in the edited 8-bit image.
+You can see in this histogram that there are vertical dark lines, those dark lines are gaps in information caused by the expansion of the data within an 8-bit container.

-It’s important to note that gaps in information occur when editing the 16-bit file as well.
-The difference is those gaps aren’t as apparent because there is so much more information present in the 16-bit file.
+Gaps in information occur when editing the 16-bit file as well.
+The difference is those gaps don’t affect our data because there is so much more space available in the 16-bit file.
 In fact, an 8-bit image allows for 256 levels of brightness while a 16-bit image allows for 65,536 levels of brightness.
 Which just so happens to be 256 times more information (256 * 256 = 65,536).

-Basically what it means to you is that if you edit in 16-bit you can freely adjust things like exposure and levels without worrying about extensively degrading your final output image.
+If you edit in 16-bit you can freely adjust things like exposure and levels without worrying about degrading your final output image.

 For instance in the following images I will edit a gradient in 8-bit and 16-bit using the levels tool.
 Just look at what happens.

 In the first image I take a gradient and using the levels tool I compress the output levels, apply the effect, then run levels again and use the input levels to expand the image back.
 As you can see the gradient is still pretty smooth in the 16-bit edit below.

 The 16-bit edit shows no ill effects and is still smooth on my screen.

 I saved what I did with the levels as an action and ran the action on an 8-bit version of the gradient, below is the result.